-Only projects that appear in a Metropolitan Transportation Plan (MTP) may be included in the federally funded portion of the MPO Transportation Improvement Program (MTIP) for funding.
-The MTIP outlines efforts from the MTP that are planned to be implemented over the next 10 years that involve state or federal funding.
+Only projects that appear in an MTP may be included in the federally funded portion of the MPO's TIP for funding.
+The TIP outlines efforts from the MTP that are planned to be implemented over the next 10 years that involve state or federal funding.

-The MTP bridges the gap between the regional comprehensive plan and Statewide Transportation Improvement Program (STIP).
-The STIP is prepared through a process called prioritization, governed by the Strategic Transportation Investments Law (STI).
+The MTP bridges the gap between the regional comprehensive plan and the STIP.
+The STIP is prepared through a process called prioritization, governed by the Strategic Transportation Investments (STI) Law.
 The law, passed in 2013, allows NCDOT to use its funding more efficiently and effectively to enhance the state's infrastructure, while supporting economic growth, job creation, and a higher quality of life.
-NCDOT and the MPO use a transparent, data-driven method for prioritizing transportation investment decisions.
+NCDOT and the WMPO use a transparent, data-driven method for prioritizing transportation investment decisions.
 Projects are scored and ranked at the statewide mobility, regional impact, and division needs funding levels based on mode and facility classification.